mocklis/mocklis.docs/source/extensions/index.rst

 else.
 For the `Stored` property steps, an IStoredProperty interface is returned which we can use to modify the stored value directly or add validation checks.

-As a last note, since method calls can have zero parameters and a void return type, we end up with effectively four different types of methods.
-To keep the mock class a little more readable, there are therefore four different method mock types, that all implement the `IMethodStepCaller` interface.
+As a last note, since method calls can have zero (or more) parameters and a void (or non-void) return type, we end up with effectively four different types of methods - nothing->nothing, nothing->something, something->nothing and something->something.
+To keep the mock class a little more readable there are therefore four different method mock types, that all implement the `ICanHaveNextMethodStep` interface.
 There are also cases where the steps themselves come in different flavours depending on whether there are parameters and/or return types.
 The trick used by Mocklis is to represent a missing type with ValueTuple, but that means that there might be more than one valid step to use.

 Writing new steps